 48. Notice of declared plants and animals, etc. to be given by occupier

-An occupier of any private land who finds or learns that declared plants or declared animals or signs or marks of declared animals are present on that land shall forthwith notify the Protection Board or an inspector or authorised person.
+An occupier of any private land who finds or learns that declared plants or declared animals or signs or marks of declared animals are present on that land shall forthwith notify the Director General or an inspector or authorised person.

-Penalty: $200.
+Penalty: a fine of $20 000.

 [Section 48 amended by No. 20 of 1989 s.
-3.]
+3; No. 46 of 2010 s.
+55(2) and 56.]

 49. Occupiers of private land to control declared plants and animals